walter-hahn/pCCE-FraunhoferIAF/README.md

 # Partition-based Cluster-Correlation Expansion pCCE

-This is an implementation of the pCCE method proposed in arXiv:2401.16169 (https://arxiv.org/abs/2401.16169).
+This is an implementation of the pCCE method proposed in the manuscript arXiv:2401.16169 (https://arxiv.org/abs/2401.16169).
 The main focus is on the calculation of the spin-coherence decay of the NV-center spin in a bath of P1-defect spins.
-However, the code can be used in a broader context and can be easily extended beyond.
+The code can also be used in a broader context.

 ## Features

-- Creation of Hamiltonian matrices for spin clusters.
+- Creation of Hamiltonian matrices for spin clusters
-- Time propagation of quantum states.
+- Time propagation of quantum states
-- Calculation of probabilities for Hahn echo experiments.
+- Calculation of probabilities for Hahn echo experiments
-- Customizable simulation parameters via `constants.py`.
+- Customizable simulation parameters via `constants.py`
+- Parallelization using MPI

 ## Installation